Want more information? Send e-mail to NEOC.

 Instruction includes the basics of how to read and orient the map and follow trails, learning the features included on the map, such as boulders, walls, streams, cliffs, dark green, and swamp, and safety procedures such as safety bearings, carrying a whistle for safety and returning within the time limit (typically 3 hours) whether or not the course has been completed.

 NEOC occasionally schedules events designed specifically for newcomers and beginners.
 Keep an eye on the schedule.

-If you need Beginner Instruction, ask at Registration (see Question 2).
+If you need Beginner Instruction, ask at Registration.

-Before registering, you can check out the Menu of Courses to help you decide which course to run (also, see Question 4).
+Before registering, you can check out the Menu of Courses to help you decide which course to run (also, see course colors).
 First-timers should start with a White course, then try a Yellow course.